StanRachev/Sirma/README.md

-## Sirma Academy Projects and Homework
+# Sirma Academy Projects and Homework

-Here I will add the projects I develop at the Academy
+Here, I will update all the projects and homework assignments I develop during my time at Sirma Academy.

+### About
+This repository contains various coding projects and homework assignments I complete during the Academy.
+My goal is to showcase my work and provide a resource for others who may be interested in similar topics.

+### Projects
+Inventory Management System: developing an Inventory Management System for a small store.
+This system manage various types of items and process orders.
+My goal is to implement interfaces, abstract classes and concrete classes.

+### Exerscises
+Generics: Several tasks aimed at improving understanding of the Generics topic.